rbalman/cfn-compose/README.md

   <img src="https://contrib.rocks/image?repo=rbalman/cfn-compose" />
 </a>

-There is a lot of room for enhancements and you are more than welcome to contribute.
+There exists ample opportunity for enhancement and you are welcome to make a valuable contribution.
 If you have any concerns, recommendations, ideas feel free to [create issues](https://github.com/rbalman/cfnc/issues) or [create PR](https://github.com/rbalman/cfnc/pulls).
 [Details Example](examples/ec2-sqs/Readme.md)